HusseinReda97pro/soical_user_authentication/README.md

 ![image](https://user-images.githubusercontent.com/47584580/200312074-fedc6417-61a4-41a6-a764-eeb8e8e8da77.png)

 ````
-  const SigninFacebookButton() // has optional parameter text: for button text
+  const SigninFacebookButton() // has optional parameter text: for button text, onPressed function
-  const SigninGoogleButton() //  has optional parameter text: for button text
+  const SigninGoogleButton() //  has optional parameter text: for button text, onPressedr function
-  const LogoutButton() // has optional parameter text: for button text,colors backgroundColor, textColor, onPressed Function if you need use different logic.
+  const LogoutButton() // has optional parameter text: for button text,colors backgroundColor, textColor, onPressed function
+  hint: you must pass your onPressed function in case you will not use provider.
  ````

 how it works:
-    when using  Signin button  you need to use SoicalUserProvider also. when pressed on it the isLoading value on provider is turn to true, and currentUser will be the User data that got if user accept and null otherwise then isLoading     be false again.
+   when using Signin button you need to use SoicalUserProvider also.

- you need to wrap MaterialApp with SoicalUserProvider
+### you need to wrap MaterialApp with SoicalUserProvider

  ```
  MultiProvider(